 Tour the town

-To get your bearings and learn more about the history, sign up for one of the Morris County Walking Tours.
-Various tours pop up throughout the year, like the Historic District House Tour in May.
-You can also create your own self-guided tour throughout Morristown by using their maps that show either historical sites, monuments, or points of interest, or follow their Morristown Public Art Map to see murals and mosaics around town.
+To get your bearings and learn more about the history, sign up for a walking tour or look out for upcoming events.
+You can also create a self-guided tour throughout Morristown by using their maps that show historical sites, monuments, or points of interest, or follow their Morristown Public Art Map to see murals and mosaics around town.

 Hats off to history